 The 4.5 acre International Rose Test Garden at Washington Park is the oldest, continuously operated public rose test garden in the United States.
 The primary purpose of the garden is to serve as a testing ground for new rose varieties.
 In the beginning, hybridists were encouraged to send roses from around the world to Portland’s garden for testing.

-Visit the garden between Memorial Day weekend and Labor Day weekend and learn more by taking in the FREE public tour at 1:00 PM, offered by an OR State Master Gardener.
+Visit the garden between Memorial Day weekend and Labor Day weekend and learn more by taking in the FREE public tour at 1:00 PM, offered by an Oregon State certified Master Gardener.
 Meet at the Rose Garden Store patio at 1:00 PM.

 The International Rose Test Garden Centennial Rose: Centennial Sunshine